ncatlab/nlab-content/pages/1/3/1/5/5131/content.md

 From $(1 \lt 2)$ or $(0\lt3)$, there is only one way to go, namely to $(1 \lt 3)$ and a 2-step path (left to you), and, finally it is just one step from  $(1 \lt 3)$ to $(2 \lt 3)$ and the other extremal path.

-####Summary####
+\linebreak

-Each path corresponds to a simplex of maximal dimension in the product.
+In summary, each path corresponds to a simplex of maximal dimension in the product.
 The poset encodes the simplest relationships between those paths with the links in the Hasse diagram corresponding to simple changes in the path, and adjacency of the two simplices in the product, but note that the poset is usually not linear.

-##The Anti-Lex order
+## The Anti-Lex order

 There is a total order on $Shuff(p,q)$ related to the above partial order and which is useful when checking cancellation of terms in non-commutative contexts, as occurs in the Whitehead product formula given by Curtis and attributed to Kan.
 This is the **anti-lexicographic order.